collingsandrew/milestone-two-project/README.md

 ### Page Heading

-- The moment the user enters the site, they are greeted by an inviting image of Mario alongside the heading 'Mario Memory'.
+- The moment the user enters the site, they are greeted by an image of Mario alongside the heading 'Mario Memory'.

 User stories: 5
 <details>